2017-07-02

 Summary: Hardening good, hardening hard.
 Run your integration test suite under

-seccomp-filter.py --blacklist @obsolete @debug @reboot @swap @resources
+seccomp-filter.py --blacklist @obsolete @debug @reboot @swap @resources and see

 if you can at least get to that level of security?